ZhenyaKh/remove-switches/README.md

   `switch(function_with_side_effects1()) { case function_with_side_effects2(): // do stuff }`

-- The default case is not necessarily the last case of a switch and also may have no break statement
+- The default case is not necessarily the last case of a switch and also may have no break statement:

   ```
   function f() { console.log("function f."); return 1; }